Scientific name: Cygnus olor

 DistributionFound throughout town and countryside, on canals, ponds, lakes and rivers across the UK.

 Did you know?A female swan is known as a 'pen' and a male is a 'cob'.
 Both males and females are involved in parenting; the cob will guard the nest while the pen leaves to feed, but will not incubate the eggs.
 Both parents are devoted to the cygnets, which, with their downy, brown fluff and short necks, do indeed look like the 'ugly duckling' of the rhyme!
-They soon grow into their adult plumage, however.
+However, they soon grow into their adult plumage.

 What to feed swans